Tunisian national monument on the Place de la Kasbah in Tunis

 Passers-by in the bazaar of Tunis

-Power struggles within the government, frequent changes of government, a fragmented party political landscape and widespread corruption have all played a part in stalling the reform process.
+Power struggles within the government, frequent changes of government, a fragmented party political landscape and widespread corruption all played a part in stalling the reform process.
 The living conditions of ordinary Tunisians have barely improved since the political changes that took place ten years ago.
 The hoped for “democracy dividend” did not materialise.
 Discontent over this finds expression in frequent strikes and sometimes violent protests.

 German development cooperation with Tunisia